 Your money – and investment returns - are shielded from tax

 Save up to £9,000 a year and any adult can make contributions into the JISA

 Equity investment gives your money a great chance to grow over time.
 Over longer periods, stock markets tend to outperform cash (although returns are never guaranteed)

 With a stocks and shares JISA, your money could go down as well as up.
 You may get back less than you invest

 Money is locked away for 18 years and cannot be withdrawn

 Once the child turns 18, they can do what they want with the money.
 Parents have no control over the proceeds of the JISA

 Children who have a government Child Trust Fund – CTF account – cannot also have a Junior ISA.
 But while you can’t have both, you can convert a Child Trust Fund into a Junior Isa.

-The parent or guardian needs to open the account, but the money belongs to the child and is tied up in the JISA until the youngster turns 18.
+The parent or guardian needs to open the account, but the money belongs to the child and is tied up in the JISA until they turn 18.

 Your child can legally take control of the account from the age of 16 and choose their own investments if they wish.